Kennebec Journal

 The Kennebec Journal (KJ) is a six-day morning daily newspaper published in Augusta, Maine.
-It covers Augusta and the surrounding capital area, as well as southern Kennebec County.
+KJ covers Augusta and the surrounding capital area, as well as southern Kennebec County.
+It is also known as the Kennebec Journal and Waterville Morning Sentinel, covering news in Waterville, Maine.

-In August 2023, the newspaper was acquired by the Maine Trust for Local News, a non-profit newspaper group that also publishes the state's largest newspaper, the Portland Press Herald.
+In 2023, the newspaper was acquired by the Maine Trust for Local News, a non-profit newspaper group that also publishes the state's largest newspaper, the Portland Press Herald.